-Are you thinking of participating in a bike ride in 2017 to raise money in the fight against ankylosing spondylitis?
-Get involved by signing up to one of the cycling events listed below or create your own cycling challenge like NASS supporter Helgi Olafson (pictured right).
+Are you thinking of participating in a bike ride in 2017?
+Join one of the fantastic events out there - or create your own cycling challenge!

 For a limited time only, you can also get your hands on our custom made NASS cycling jerseys with all proceeds going to support people living with AS.